- Developers

 - Space-based architecture.

-Explain your decisions on why you choose a particular architecture pattern.
-For strategic software development projects, external software quality auditors might review the SDD.
+Explain why you chose a particular architecture pattern.
+External software quality auditors might review the SDD for strategic software development projects.
 They look for the rationale behind architectural decisions.
 A well-documented SDD will help you in such cases.

 5. Explanations for the design-related choices